AsheraCordova/Core/README.md

 * Get Modified data

 The object stored in scope are modified in step 2.
-When event occurs, we can request the modified data when a event occurs such as click of a button.
+When event occurs, we can request the modified data such as click of a button.

 ```
   <Button android:layout_width="wrap_content"